 Each den works towards a rank of the same name.
 For example, the Wolf Den (2nd graders) works towards its Wolf Rank throughout that year.
 Each Cub Scout rank follows a similar set of requirements, with studies across a re-occuring set of major subjects – Outdoor Skills, Nature, Community, Citizenship, Faith, and Health & Exercise.

 The major topics are repeated each year with the idea that children learn best through repetition and activities targeted to their age group.
 Each year the adventure requirements get a little more in-depth, to match the scout’s expanding curiosity and learning capabilities.

 Additionally, each year scouts “recharge” their CyberChip award – which teaches online safety and courtesy.
 Also, scouts have yearly “Youth Protection” conversations with their parents.

 For more details about the requirements and electives available at each rank, download each PDF linked here: Lions, Tigers, Wolves, Bears, Webelos, Arrow of Light.

 Electives & NOVA Awards

-Our calendar accounts for these with our first and last months of the year.
-However, Cub Scouting largely happens AT HOME.
-We encourage all parents to work with their Cub Scouts to explore electives each and every month.
+Cubscouting largely happens AT HOME.
+We encourage all parents to work with their scouts to explore electives each month.

 Please Note – NOVA Awards must be administered by a a registered NOVA Counselor.
 GREAT news is that parents can sign up to be NOVA counselors.

-“God and Me” and “God and Family” awards will be awarded on Scout Sunday at Southway Community Church – February 3, 2019.
+“God and Me” and “God and Family” awards will be awarded on Scout Sunday at Beth-El Church.

 Note: Depending on rank, the religious award can satisfy some or all of the requirements of the faith-based adventure for that rank.
 It is also one of two awards that can be worn on the Boy Scout uniform as a youth or adult (the other being Arrow of Light).